predominant/groundskeeper/README.md

 # Groundskeeper

-A tool designed to parse through all the plan files in Biome (or Habitat), and discover the latest version available for that plan.
+A tool designed to parse through all the plan files in [Biome][biome] (or [Habitat][habitat], and discover the latest version available for that plan.

 Output is verbose, but simple to understand and read: